magic-sph/magic/README.md

 git clone ssh://git@github.com/tgastine/magic.git
 ```

-### 2) Go to the root directory and source the environnement variables (useful for python and auto-tests)
+### 2) Go to the root directory and source the environment variables (useful for python and auto-tests)

 ```sh
 cd MAGIC_mpi
 ```

-If you are using sh, bash or zsh as default shell (echo $SHELL), just use the command
+If you are using sh, bash or zsh as default shell (`echo $SHELL`), just use the command

 ```sh
 source sourceme.sh